International Alliance for Cancer Early Detection

 The International Alliance for Cancer Early Detection (ACED) is a new £55 million partnership between Cancer Research UK, the Canary Center at Stanford University, the University of Cambridge, the Knight Cancer Institute at OHSU, University College London and the University of Manchester.

-We are uniting world leading-leading researchers to tackle the biggest challenges in early detection, an important area of unmet clinical need.
+We are uniting world leading researchers to tackle the biggest challenges in early detection, an important area of unmet clinical need.
 Scientists in the Alliance are working together at the forefront of technological innovation to translate research into realistic ways to improve cancer diagnosis, which can be implemented into health systems and meaningfully benefit people with cancer.

 Why we created the Alliance